 Lab Exercise 11: Designing Interaction

-If you have not already done so, mount your personal space, create a new project11 folder and bring up TextWrangler and a Terminal.
+If you have not already done so, create a new project11 folder.
 You will need the Zelle graphics package file graphicsPlus.py.
-You will also want to copy over your physics_objects.py, collision.py, and the file containing your rotating block class from project 10 (if it is in a separate file).
+You will also want a copy of your physics_objects.py, collision.py, and the file containing your rotating block class from project 10 (if it is in a separate file).

 The Zelle documentation, is also available.